-- Engages with others for a range of purposes, communicating clearly and audibly. - Contributes to group/class discussions in a meaningful way, asking and answering questions. - Creates spoken texts, embedding appropriately new vocabulary and phrases on topics related to different areas of the curriculum. - Selects and shares ideas/information using appropriate vocabulary in a logical order and is mindful of audience.
+- Engages with others for a range of purposes, communicating clearly and audibly. - Contributes to group/class discussions in a meaningful way, asking and answering questions. - Creates spoken texts, embedding appropriately new words vocabulary and phrases on topics related to different areas of the curriculum. - Prepares and delivers talks to a variety of audiences using a range of features to capture interest, for example, digital technology. - Selects and shares ideas/information using appropriate vocabulary in a logical order and is mindful of audience. - Engages with others for a range of purposes, communicating clearly and audibly.